 This mass takes place at the end of the Wake with the body in the church.
 The priest, dressed in a black robe, greets the coffin at the door of the church and sprinkles it with Holy Water.
 There are readings and prayers and at the end of the Postcommunion the priest asks for purification of the deceased.
 The priest grants the departed absolution.
 Requiem Masses are said on the 7th- and 30th day after the death.
 It is considered a social obligation to attend the 7th day Mass for those people who couldn’t be at the funeral.
 Mass is said each year on the anniversary of the death, and family and close friends attend the service.

 The coffin is taken to the cemetery.
 The ground or mausoleum will be blessed by the priest.
 After further prayers and sprinkling the body with Holy Water, the priest makes the sign of the Cross over the body.

 Catholic Funeral Traditions – Eat, Drink and Eventually be Merry Again

 After the funeral, it is tradition to gather at the home of where the departed lived.
 It is a time to eat, drink and relax and is seen as the first step towards getting back to normal after the death of your loved one.
 Once family and friend have gone home after the funeral, bereaved people can feel lonely and deserted.
 Life doesn’t just return to normal overnight.
 If your life becomes unbearably lonely, look for a counsellor who can help you slowly ease back into life and give you reasons to want to live life to the full again.

-To get FREE funeral cover quotes just complete and submit the form on this page
+To request a funeral cover quote, just complete and then submit the form on this page

 All info was correct at time of publishing